TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/examples_hello_world_cpp.md

 \endcode

 note: Before re building the libs you need to clean all the pre built libs.

+\attention All the MCU+ SDK libs are written in C. So if they're built with C++ flags, it is possible that a linking error might happen during the application build because of the name mangling done for C++ linkage.
+In this case, unless there is a requirement, it is recommended to keep the libs built using C flags only to force the C linkage.
+For C++ linkage of libraries, currently only the basic libs required for this example to build are tested.

 ## Building an application using c++ flags